bambamboole/x/README.md

 # X
+Early alpha stage.
+Until now it is playground of ideas and everything can change.

 `x` is a Bash task runner written in Go.
 It has the goal to make your utility scripts as easy as possible to execute.
 It is heavily inspired by `Makefile` and [`b5`](https://github.com/team23/b5)